iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

 <br><br>

 ### Develop for Android Devices
-Download the Android Studio and install it.

-This installs the latest version of

--  Android SDK,
--  Android SDK Platform-Tools,
--  and Android SDK Build-Tools,

-  which are essential while developing a Flutter app for the Android system.
+Download the Android Studio and install it, which are essential while developing a Flutter app for the Android system.

 ### Set Up SDK Manager